-We're talking shatteringly crisp phyllo pastry, with a super delicious, soft, salty, creamy, vegan feta and spinach filling, more crispy, phyllo layers baked to golden perfection ... and that's it.
+We're talking shatteringly crisp phyllo pastry, with a super delicious, soft, salty, tangy, creamy, vegan feta and spinach filling, more crispy, phyllo layers baked to golden perfection ... and that's it.
 Stop right there.
-All of your cheesy vegetarian spinach pie dreams have come true.
+All of your cheesy vegan and vegetarian spinach pie dreams have come true.
 Your life is complete.
 Done and done.

 What Is Spanakopita?